 We cannot store a book in the database that is not checked out to some borrower.
-(We could solve this one by storing a null for the borrower_id, though that's not a desirable solution.)
+(We could solve this one by storing a null for the borrower_id, though that's not a desirable solution in this case.)

 We cannot store a new borrower in the database unless the borrower has a book checked out.
 (No good solution to this.)